trecento-bc/fund-oracles/README.md

 npm install
 ```

+### Step3: start Server

 * start server
 ```
 node server/Server.js
+(ONLY for dev  "nodemon server/Server.js" for automatic restart on changes)
 ```
 * start Browser under Default port 8000
 or set other Port in the termina with the command